What is the shared student password?

 Students need to be logged in using your username + the shared student password if they want to search or browse the thousands of public resources uploaded to textivate (via the spy glass icon).

-If you simply want to share a resource or a particular activity with your students, they don't need to log in using the student password.
+If you simply want to share a resource or a particular activity with your students, they don't need to log in using a student password.
 You can simply provide a URL to the resource or activity, or you can embed the activity on your website or blog.

 If you have created a challenge for your students that is not password protected, there is no need for students to log in.
 They just need to key in their scoreboard name and start playing.